theandrew61/Starman/README.md

     *   ScriptHookVDotNet
     *   NativeUI
     *   NAudio is included
-3. Extract the .dll file and the *starman* folder to the *scripts* folder in the GTA V folder.
+3. Extract everything and the *starman* folder to the *scripts* folder in the GTA V folder.
 If the *scripts* folder does not exist, create it.
 The *starman* folder must be properly extracted and contain its 17 files.
 4. Run the game or push Insert if the game is already running.
 Have fun!

 ## Building